yz89122/awesome-with-stars/README.md

 It's caused by loading too many badges at once, this problem is fixed by adding [`loading=lazy`](https://web.dev/browser-level-image-lazy-loading/) on `<img>` in [GitHub Pages](https://yz89122.github.io/awesome-with-stars).

-[Lazy loading](https://web.dev/browser-level-image-lazy-loading/) is not supported in all browsers.
-If you're seeing too many request, please check the [supported browsers](https://caniuse.com/loading-lazy-attr) and use one of them to visit [GitHub Pages](https://yz89122.github.io/awesome-with-stars)
+[Lazy loading](https://web.dev/browser-level-image-lazy-loading/) is not supported by all browsers.
+If you're seeing too many request error, please check the [supported browsers](https://caniuse.com/loading-lazy-attr) and use one of them to visit [GitHub Pages](https://awesome.imyz.dev)